 Thesis Projects

-In all the research areas we can offer Master and Bachelor thesis topics.
-Please get in touch with Prof. Issever.
-We have for example:
+In all the research areas we can offer Master's and Bachelor's thesis topics.
+Please get in touch with Prof. Issever(isseverc@hu-berlin.de).
+Here are some examples of available topics:

 Master Thesis Topics

-In the context of the ERC HiggsSelfCoupling project we have this phenomenology study that aims to improve the sensitivity of our searches for diHiggs to 4b events and also the measurement of the Higgs self-coupling paramemters.
-In this study you would work with neural network algorithms and simulated collision events.
+In the context of the ERC HiggsSelfCoupling project, we have this phenomenology study that aims to improve the sensitivity of our searches for diHiggs to 4b events and also the measurement of the Higgs self-coupling parameters.
+In this study, you would work with neural network algorithms and simulated collision events.

-This project would involve working with Prof. Todd Huffman at Oxford University and Dr. Spyros Argyropoulos at Freiburg University on novel flavour tagging techniques by modifying or developing an existing Neural network that is used to “tag” high energy Jets generated at the Large Hadron Collider in the ATLAS experiment at CERN.
+This project would involve working with Prof. Todd Huffman at Oxford University and Dr Spyros Argyropoulos at Freiburg University on novel flavour tagging techniques by modifying or developing a neural network that is used to “tag” high energy jets generated at the Large Hadron Collider in the ATLAS experiment at CERN.

-Starting from a framework that contains the information of hit multiplicities in jets, the student would study the impact of additional hit variables (e.g. the probability of the hit to originate from more than one charged particles) on the performance of the ATLAS Deep Learning algorithms for b-tagging.
-The existing framework needs to be retrained with more simulations, but in addition we would like the student to study expanding these “hit-based” additions to the Neural Network to include clusters that appear in new regions of the detector that have not been previously considered.
-Specifically the outer SCT strip tracker and also the pixel disk detectors.
-We would also like to explore the possibility of using a Graphical Neural Network where the pixel position, but also the energy and angle of the highest energy track in the jet provide a kind of “picture” that GNN systems seem particularly suited to recognizing patterns.
-This last depends upon whether the appropriate framework can be established and how quickly the first parts of the project progress.
+Starting from a framework that contains the information of hit multiplicities in jets, the student would study the impact of additional hit variables (e.g. the probability of the hit to originate from more than one charged particle) on the performance of the ATLAS Deep Learning algorithms for b-tagging.
+The existing framework needs to be retrained with more simulations, but in addition, we would like the student to extend these “hit-based” additions to the Neural Network to include clusters that appear in new regions of the detector that have not been previously considered, specifically the outer SCT strip tracker and also the pixel disk detectors.
+We would also like to explore the possibility of using a Graph Neural Network where the pixel position, but also the energy and angle of the highest energy track in the jet provide a kind of “picture” that GNN systems seem particularly suited to recognize as a pattern.
+This last project extension depends upon whether the appropriate framework can be established and how quickly the first parts of the project progress.
 Since this project will be in collaboration with colleagues in the UK the student should be fluent in English.
-Experience in programming is also desireable.
+Experience in programming is also desirable.

-This task fits best the duration of a master thesis, but could be splitted into multiple tasks for a bachelor thesis.
+This task fits best the duration of a master thesis but could be split into multiple tasks for a bachelor thesis.

 In order to understand how we can go from the characterization of single DECAL sensors to a full detector prototype, i.e. a sampling between multiple sensor and absorber layers, an optimization using simulation needs to be performed.
 This includes the development of the simulation software.
-Additionally the simulation should be used to compare the performance between digital and analog calorimeters.
+Additionally, the simulation should be used to compare the performance between digital and analogue calorimeters.

 Bachelor Thesis Topics

 Electronic noise is one of the crucial items to be understood for using DECAL as a calorimeter.
-We want to measure extremely soft particles as such particles are created in showers expected from collisions at a high energy particle collider.
+We want to measure extremely soft particles as such particles are created in showers expected from collisions at a high-energy particle collider.
 In order to measure these soft particles, the electronic noise of the sensor needs to be small.
-First studies on this had been performed by a former student, but this issue needs to be studied in greater depth.
+The first studies on this had been performed by a former student, but this issue needs to be studied in greater depth.

-In previous studies we found that the sensor’s readout depends on its temperature.
-As The sensor is an electronic device, its readout creates heat, thus the understanding of the impact of the temperature to the readout is crucial to know.
+In previous studies, we found that the sensor’s readout depends on its temperature.
+As the sensor is an electronic device, its readout creates heat, thus the understanding of the impact of the temperature on the readout is crucial to know.
 We have a thermal heat camera in our laboratory.
 This project includes developing a way to read out pictures of the thermal heat camera in a systematic way.

 This task fits best the duration of a bachelor thesis.
-It might require some advanced programming skills for developing the read out of the pictures of the thermal camera.
+It might require some advanced programming skills to develop the read-out of the pictures of the thermal camera.

-This task is aimed for improving the outreach capabilities of the DECAL project.
-We believe outreach in science is a very important aspect.
-We perform regular outreach events at HU, but also take on interns such as high school students who come to us to understand what researching entails.
-Currently, the testing of the DECAL sensor can be only performed with some expert knowledge such as basic understanding in using command line and C++.
-In order to allow these high-school students to experience this type of research, we want to build a graphic user interface that is intuitive.
+This task is aimed at improving the outreach capabilities of the DECAL project.
+We believe outreach is a very important aspect of science.
+We perform regular outreach events at HU but also take on interns such as high school students who come to us to understand what researching entails.
+Currently, the testing of the DECAL sensor can be only performed with some expert knowledge such as a basic understanding in using command line tools and C++.
+In order to allow these high-school students to experience this type of research, we want to build a graphical user interface that is intuitive.

 As this project is not research by itself, it is aimed towards students in the teaching track (Lehramtsstudierende).
 Please note that this task includes significant programming.